 Wash in the Right Order

-Always start washing dishes with the least greasy and dirtiest pieces first, usually glassware.
-Then do eating utensils, plates and serving dishes, and save the pots and pans for last.
+Always start washing dishes with the least dirty and greasiest pieces first, usually glassware.
+Then do eating utensils, plates, and serving dishes, and save the pots and pans for last.
 You may need to add a bit more dishwashing liquid and hot water to complete the job.

 So, You Burned the Sauce

 It happens.
 Burned-on food or baked-on grease are the biggest problems at the dishwashing sink.
 If the food is really stuck, fill the dirty pot with hot water and powdered dishwasher detergent.
 Bring the mixture to a boil and then remove the pot from the heating element and allow it to soak for at least one hour.